shazow/miniLock/README.md

 ```
 {
-	senderID: Sender's miniLock ID,
+	ephemeral: Public key from ephemeral key pair used to encrypt fileInfo object (Base64),
 	fileInfo: {
-		(One copy of the below object for every recipient.)
+		(One copy of the below object for every recipient)
 		Unique nonce for decrypting this object (Base64): {
+			fileKey: {
-			fileKey: Key for file decryption (Base64),
+				data: Key for file decryption, encrypted using long-term secret key to recipient's long-term public key (Base64),
-			fileName: The file's original filename (String),
+				nonce: Unique nonce for the above (Base64)
+			}
+			fileName: {
+				data: The file's original filename, encrypted using long-term secret key to recipient's long-term public key (Base64),
+				nonce: Unique nonce for the above (Base64)
+			}
 			fileNonce: Nonce for file decryption (Base64),
+			senderID: Sender's miniLock ID (Base58)
 		}
 		(Encrypted with shared secret derived from the sender’s
-		 private key and recipient's public key.
+		 private ephemeral key and recipient's long-term public key.
 		 Stored as Base64 string.)
 	}
 }